paint-brush

 • Development Roadmap: Quarterly plans for skill development.

-Every six months, researchers have the opportunity to advance their grade based on the progress they demonstrate.
+Every six months, researchers have the opportunity to advance their grades based on the progress they demonstrate.
 Grade scores are defined by evaluating three key competencies, informed by team feedback, project demands, and market trends.

 To assess each method or skill, the competency map uses a scoring system from 0-5.
 Levels range from 0 (No experience) to 5 (Expert), allowing researchers to evaluate their proficiency.
 At level 1, a "Newcomer" may have a basic awareness of a method, while at level 5, an "Expert" can also develop methodologies, lead projects, and share their expertise with others.

 A grading system is especially helpful for managers wanting to establish a system that can synthesize and summarize assessments.
-These might differ from company to company, however, here is an approximate grade scale that we have already implemented in numerous projects:
+These might differ from company to company; however, here is an approximate grade scale that we have already implemented in numerous projects:

 Competency Assessment Framework for CX/UX Researchers: Hard Skill Grades